 So long as you cook the chicken at 150°F in either a sous vide precision cooker or in a beer cooler with a thermometer, it will be as moist and tender as you could hope for.
 For this salad, I tear the chicken into shreds with my fingers (or more precisely, I ask my wife to as she excels at chicken-shredding).

 I've been playing around a lot with the method I use to make this classic Sichuan chili oil and vinegar sauce.
 My current favorite method is to break out the mortar and pestle, which helps bring out better flavor from all the aromatics as well as combining them into a neatly emulsified sauce.
 It's alway way faster and easier to clean than a food processor or spice grinder.
-I recommend this solid granite number which makes short work of the toughest grinding jobs.

 I start by grinding toasted Sichuan peppercorns to a fine powder before adding raw garlic, toasted sesame seeds, and a touch of sugar.